AnjumSunkesula/Calculator-App/README.md

 # Calculator with ScaleConverter

 A powerful and user-friendly calculator web app built with React.
-Includes a multi-category unit converter (ScaleConverter) and a persistent dark/light theme toggle.
+Includes a multi-category unit converter (ScaleConverter) and Responsive.

 ## ✨ Features